 This is a simple, fresh, elegant arugula fennel salad.
 The creamy burrata, delicate fennel and tart punch of pickled cherries are balanced with the peppery bite of arugula for a refreshing summer meal.

 I’ve been toying with the idea of an arugula salad with cherries for a long time now.
-I love the combination of the two together-- they’re the ultimate taste of summer in my mind.
+I love the combination of the two together-- they’re the ultimate taste of summer.
 I couldn’t put my finger on how I wanted it to go, though, until I made these pickled cherries a few weeks back.

-what goes best with arugula?
+what goes best with arugula salads?

-In addition to including acidic items in the salad, I love to serve a bright and refreshing white wine for the same effect.
+- In addition to including acidic items in the salad, I love to serve a bright and refreshing white wine for the same effect.
 Sauvignon blanc, Gruner Veltliner, cool climate unoaked Chardonnay, Albariño and Chenin blanc can all bring high acid and fresh flavors to the table.

-Avoid bitter drinks like IPAs, amaro cocktails (I’m looking at you, Campari and soda!) and some Pinot Noirs, which can amplify the bitterness of arugula and make it overwhelming.
+- Avoid bitter drinks like IPAs, amaro cocktails (I’m looking at you, Campari and soda!) and some Pinot Noirs, which can amplify the bitterness of arugula and make it overwhelming.

 what can you use instead of burrata?

 - Fresh burrata can sometimes be hard to come by.
 If you can’t find it at your local grocery stores, you can substitute fresh mozzarella instead.
 Burrata is simply fresh mozzarella stuffed with cream and small strands of mozzarella.
 That filling gives it the oozing, incredibly creamy consistency in the center.
 But the flavor is basically the same as fresh mozzarella, so you’ll only miss out on the dreamy texture.

 - If substituting fresh mozzarella, dice it into cubes rather than tearing it into large pieces for this salad.
 It’ll be easier to eat!